flycatch/auth-core/README.md

-# AuthCore: Unified Authentication Middleware for Express.js
+# AuthCore: Unified Authentication Middleware for Express.js and Nest.js

-AuthCore is a lightweight authentication middleware designed to streamline the process of implementing JWT, session-based, and Google OAuth2 authentication in your Express.js applications.
+AuthCore is a lightweight authentication middleware designed to streamline the process of implementing JWT, session-based, and Google OAuth2 authentication in your Express.js and Nest.js applications.
 With AuthCore, you can easily integrate and manage multiple authentication strategies through a single, unified configuration.

 ## Features